ashvinoli/youtube_downloader/README.md

 ```
 The program continuously(at 1 sec interval to be precise) checks the clipboard for change and if the contents in the clipboard is youtube video url, then the process begins and within 30-40 secs idm will get the link and a idm dialog box will pop up.
 If the link is playlist it might take 2-3 minutes before idm gets all the links.

-Just copy the youtube vido url and the download should begin.
+Just copy the youtube video url and the download should begin.
 Feel free to change the code and make it your own.